Ethan Hawke: Early life

 Ethan Green Hawke was born in Austin, Texas, on November 6, 1970.
 His father, James Hawke, was an insurance actuary, while his mother, Leslie (née Green), was a charity worker and teacher.
-Hawke's parents were high school sweethearts from Fort Worth, Texas and married when his mother was seventeen.
-Hawke was born a year later, while both of his parents were attending the University of Texas at Austin.
-His parents separated and later divorced in 1974, when he was four years old.
+Hawke's parents were high school sweethearts from Fort Worth, Texas, and married when his mother was seventeen.
+Hawke was born a year later, while both of his parents were attending the University of Texas in Austin.
+His parents separated and later divorced in 1974.

-After his parents' separation, Hawke was raised by his mother.
-They moved several times before settling in Brooklyn, New York City, where he attended the Packer Collegiate Institute in Brooklyn Heights.
-When Hawke was ten or twelve, his mother remarried and the family relocated to West Windsor Township, New Jersey.
+After his parents separated, Hawke was raised by his mother.
+Hawke recalled first donning different personas as a child trying to please his parents, by pretending to be an "artistic, literary, conscientious political thinker" for his mother and a well-mannered, religious football lover when visiting his father.
+Hawke and his mother moved several times before settling in the Brooklyn borough of New York City, where he attended the Packer Collegiate Institute.
+Hawke often shifted his personality to fit in with different groups of peers that he encountered in their moves.
+When Hawke was 10 or 12, his mother remarried and the family relocated to West Windsor Township, New Jersey.
 There, he attended West Windsor Plainsboro High School before transferring to the Hun School of Princeton, a boarding school from which he graduated in 1988.
 Around this time, Hawke volunteered with his mother's organization, the Alex Fund, a charity that supported educational opportunities for underprivileged children in Romania.

-In high school, Hawke aspired to become a writer but developed a strong interest in acting.
-He made his stage debut at age thirteen in a McCarter Theatre production of George Bernard Shaw's Saint Joan.
-He later appeared in his high school's productions of Meet Me in St. Louis and You Can't Take It with You.
-While attending the Hun School, he took acting classes at the McCarter Theatre on the Princeton University campus.
-After graduating, Hawke studied acting at Carnegie Mellon University in Pittsburgh but left after being cast in Dead Poets Society (1989).
+In high school, Hawke aspired to become a writer while also developing a strong interest in acting.
+During his time at the Hun School, he also studied acting at the McCarter Theatre on the Princeton University campus.
+He made his stage debut at age thirteen in the theater's production of George Bernard Shaw's Saint Joan.
+He later performed in his high school's productions of Meet Me in St. Louis and You Can't Take It with You.
+After graduating, Hawke continued to study acting at Carnegie Mellon University in Pittsburgh but left after being cast in Dead Poets Society (1989).
 He later enrolled in New York University's English program for two years before leaving to pursue acting full-time.